qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/CRS.rst

 crs_from_text
 .............

 Creates a coordinate reference system from a string definition.
-The string can represent an auth:id code, a WKT definition, or a PROJ string definition of the CRS.
+The string can represent an authority ID, a WKT definition, or a PROJ string definition of the CRS.

 .. list-table::
    :widths: 15 85